ENCODE-DCC/dnase-seq-pipeline/README.md

 }
 ```

 `dnase.replicates` takes a list of biological replicates.
-Here's an example of how to specify [ENCSR693UHT](https://www.encodeproject.org/experiments/ENCSR693UHT/), which has a single replicate and two paired-end FASTQs (where `R1` and `R2` specify the pair):
+Here's an example of how to specify the input for [ENCSR693UHT](https://www.encodeproject.org/experiments/ENCSR693UHT/), which has a single replicate and two paired-end FASTQs (where `R1` and `R2` specify the pair):

 ```
 "dnase.replicates": [